One Punch Man Overview:

-Saitama became a hero fun fun but still didn’t get a lot of recognition.
+Saitama became a hero fun fun in One Punch Man but still didn’t get a lot of recognition.
 After unwillingly gaining a disciple (the cyborg Genos), Saitama takes the test to become an official hero and then begins tackling official jobs.
 Unfortunately, other than Genos, no one else seems to realise just how strong Saitama is.

 So is it good or isn’t it?

 In One Punch Man, Saitama really feels like a character for the modern world.
 He’s self-centred, lazy, and reasonably ignorant of things that don’t particularly impact on him (not saying that everyone in the modern world is like that but it is certainly a recognition of a social trend).
 He also has a very high opinion of himself and his value and at times seems to carry a giant chip on his shoulder about the lack of credit he receives for his work.

 Compared to the superheroes of the past (or the current Hollywood trend of dark and edgy heroes), Saitama is a fantastic breath of fresh air and fairly easy to relate to.